trajkovski-lab/Quality-filtering/README.md

 ## It  is important to keep the formatting of the config file (pay attention to two spaces at the beggining of every row!).

 ## Input

-genomes: /data/genomes/ #path to the base genome folder
-input_text_file: genome_paths.txt # absolute paths to genomes are being analyzed one per line
+# option A: text file  with absolute paths to genomes are being analyzed one per line
+input_text_file: genome_paths.txt

+# option B: all genomes in a folder (set input_text_file to "")
+genomes: /data/genomes/ #path to genome folder

 # input format to be expected: enables having MAGs with different extensions (zipped or unzipped, .fasta/.fna, gff, anything that goes trough any2fasta)
 format1: .fasta.gz